f5devcentral/access-labs/class3/module4/lab02.rst

 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 #.
 Now we will test the Bot Defense Profile to see how it affects clients.
-Go to **Postman** once again and select the request **Retrieve Phone and Mail Attributes** and click **Send**.
+Go to **Postman**, expand the collection **student-class3-module4-lab02** and select the request **Request 1: Retrieve Attributes** and click **Send**.

 #.
 Return to the bigip01 gui and navigate to **Security -> Event Logs -> Bot Defense -> Bot Requests** and find the request to the /vulnerable uri as shown below

    |module2Lab2Task1-image4|

-   ..note :: The student should pay special attention to the Request Status, Mitigation Action and Bot Class.
+   .. note:: The student should pay special attention to the Request Status, Mitigation Action and Bot Class.
 Bot Class will be one of the categories found in **Security -> Bot Defense -> Bot Defense Profiles -> api.acme.com_botprofile -> Bot Mitigation Settings** under **Mitigation Settings**.

 Task 2 - Place Bot Profile in blocking and allow appropriate clients